RindhiyaM/VSDS-/README.md

     current_ticket++;
     printf("Ticket issued: %d\n", current_ticket);

-    //This function increments the current_ticket variable by 1.It then prints the new ticket number.//
+    //This function increments the current_ticket variable by 1.It then prints the new ticket number.

 }